ahodieb/papyrus/README.md

 * [ ] Make script
 * [ ] Refactor Cli and possibly find a better approach than static/global variables
+* [ ] Use git for managing backups instead of backup logic

 ### Backwards compatibility